paulbradish/awesome-digital-marketing/README.md

 ### Business Intelligence
 - [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
 Great for intel and market research.
 - [Similarweb](https://www.similarweb.com/) - All in one Website analytics competitive traffic intelligence platform.
 Often used to compare website traffic and performance, analyze strategies & market share acquisition.
-### Lead Intelligence
-- [6sense](https://6sense.com/) - ABM software which reveals revenue insights that lead to high-quality pipeline, eliminating guesswork & empowering your revenue team with more data and visibility.
-- [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
-Uncover your anonymous B2B website visitors and fuel your business growth.
-- [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.

 ### Social Listening
 - [Google Alerts](https://www.google.com/alerts) - Monitor the web for interesting new content.
 - [SparkToro](https://sparktoro.com/) - Crawls public profiles on social media so you can quickly learn where your audience is and how to reach them.